Electrostatics/apbs-pdb2pqr/README.md

 apbs-pdb2pqr
 ============

-Welcome to the home for the [APBS and PDB2PQR software](http://www.poissonboltzmann.org)!
+Welcome to the home for the APBS and PDB2PQR software!
+Please visit our home page for more information: [www.poissonboltzmann.org](http://www.poissonboltzmann.org).

 Binary releases can be found here:
 * [GitHub](https://github.com/Electrostatics/apbs-pdb2pqr/releases)